oreillyross/coding-patterns/README.md

 ♻️ = recursive solution

+## Online tools to practice for technical interviews

+** [Structy](https://structy.net/) This site offers a online playground along with course videos and explanations for practicing data structures and algorithms
+** [TS Playground](https://www.typescriptlang.org/play?#code/Q) This is a good option for a technical interview if you have to code a solution to a problem using typescript.

 ## General Patterns to start solving a problem

 * Start with Brute Force, even if you know it is not efficient it will lead to other considerations to solve the problem